|Home > Help >Selling & seller fees>Selling basics>Using eBay returns|

 A return shipping label isn't available if the expected shipping charges exceed the expected refund.
-If you routinely handle this type of return request by allowing the buyer to keep the item, you can automate that process with seller automation rules.
+If you routinely handle this type of return request by allowing the buyer to keep the item, you can automate that process with refund rules in your Return preferences settings.

-Go to My eBay > Account > Site preferences and scroll down to Return preferences to set up seller automation rules.
+Go to My eBay > Account > Site preferences and scroll down to Return preferences to set up refund rules.

 You and the buyer need to agree on alternative shipping arrangements or, in the case of local pickup, a way of getting the item back to you safely.

 When using alternative shipping, we instruct buyers to include tracking information.
-If the item is valued at or more than $750, delivery confirmation is also required.
+If the item is valued at or more than $250, signature confirmation is also required.
 We give buyers a packing slip and ask them to enclose it with the returned item.

 When using alternative shipping arrangements, either you or the buyer pays for return shipping charges as outlined above.